 You are eligible to receive a benefit from the Annuity Plan when you retire.

 The normal retirement date is age 62.
 Payment may be deferred until no later than April 1 following the calendar year in which you reach age 70½.

 If You Leave Employment Before You Retire

-Payment of your benefit will generally begin as of your normal retirement date (generally age 62).
-However, no payment can begin before the Trustees are able to locate you, your heirs, or your legal representative.
+Benefit payments generally begin as of your normal retirement date (generally age 62).
+However, no payment can begin before the Trustees are able to locate you, your heirs or your legal representative.

-If you are eligible to receive an early distribution from the Annuity Plan and are under age 59½ when you withdraw your account balance, your withdrawal will be subject to a 20% withholding tax and an additional early withdrawal tax penalty of 10%.
-Therefore, you may want to consult your tax advisor before making a withdrawal from your Annuity Plan account.
+If you are eligible to receive an early distribution from the Annuity Plan and are under age 59½ when you withdraw your account balance, your withdrawal will be subject to a 20% withholding tax and an additional early withdrawal tax penalty of 10% (required by law).

-In addition to the above, if no contributions have been made on your behalf by a contributing employer for six consecutive monthsand the value of your account is $1,000 or less, the Trustees may distribute your account to you as a lump-sum payment.
+In addition, if no contributions have been made on your behalf by a Contributing Employer for six consecutive months and the value of your account is $1,000 or less, the Trustees may distribute your account to you as a lump-sum payment.